mhanberg/temple/README.md

 ### Engine

-By default, Temple will use the `Phoenix.HTML.Engine`.
+By default, Temple will use [Phoenix.HTML.Engine](https://hexdocs.pm/phoenix_html/Phoenix.HTML.Engine.html) from [phoenix_html](https://github.com/phoenixframework/phoenix_html), which provides HTML escaping.
-It provides HTML escaping and returns it in `{:safe, html}`.
 You can use any other engine that implements the `EEx.Engine` behaviour, such as `EEx.SmartEngine` or [Aino.View.Engine](https://github.com/oestrich/aino).